Sharath424/Spring-Boot-2.7.8/README.md

 ### Output

-* If the user field is empty it show 400 error
+* If the user field is empty it shows 400 error

 ![Spring :valid-output](images/valid-output.png)